 #1: Consider What You Need Most Frequently

 It doesn’t make sense to keep the items you use most frequently stuffed in drawers or up on high shelves.
 In fact, you can clear up a lot of clutter by simply keeping these items on hand.
+For example, work orders and process instructions can be hung in shop travelers, placed in bins or ESD paper trays conveniently accessed on the workstation.
 Assess your workbench and consider your most frequently used items.
 Keep these items within reach and store miscellaneous items elsewhere.

 #2: Consider a Modular Workstation